Important Terms for Louvers and Dampers

 Important Terms in HVAC Design

 Louvers and dampers seem like simple devices, but there are a lot of things to consider.
 And you will need to understand certain technical terms to make the best decisions.
-The key to building an HVAC system is finding the balance between airflow, energy use, and requirements: get the necessary amount of air through the system with the least amount of energy, while meeting the building's requirements.
+The key to building an HVAC system is finding the balance between airflow, energy use, and requirements: get air through the system with the least amount of energy, while meeting the building's requirements.

 This balance starts by understanding the important terms involved in choosing louvers and dampers.